March 21, 2019

 What is a wax and polish?

 Waxes can come in various forms, spray, liquid and paste.
 Although they all essentially strive to achieve the same thing.
 The main difference between these waxes is how long they last.
-The primary purpose of using wax for your vehicle is protection.
+The primary purpose of using wax for your vehicle is to provide paint protection.
 It is spread as a protective coating on top of your car’s painted surface.
 Doing so protects your vehicle from environmental contaminants.
 These pollutants include dirt, rain etc and is best use after a polish.
 Because of its water-repelling property and high melting point, it is able to withstand heavy rain and blazing hot days – quite the protection your car needs.
 It ensures that your car’s paint is exposed to wear and tear at a slower rate.
 Waxing is essential to maintaining your paint’s longevity.
+Wax in itself is also used in not just the automotive industry, but also a popular option in premium boat detailing Sydney services.

 A car polish on the other hand is not the same thing as a wax and should not be used interchangeably.
 Unlike a wax, a polish contains abrasive content, meaning it’s main purpose is to remove some of the top layer of your car’s clear coat.